Fourier Neural Network Approximation of Transition Densities in Finance

 \item Using FourNet, we formulate an approximation for transition densities using a single-layer FFNN equipped with a Gaussian activation function.
 FourNet's parameters are fine-tuned by minimizing a mean-squared-error (MSE) loss, supplemented with a mean-absolute-error (MAE) regularization.
 Both the loss function and regularization term stem from the known characteristic function and the Fourier transform of the FFNN.
 A strategic sampling approach is proposed, maximizing the benefits of MAE regularization.

-We establish practical bounds for the \(L_2\) estimation error and potential loss of nonnegativity in FourNet, which are attributed to truncation, training, and sampling errors.
+We establish practical bounds for the \(L_2\) estimation error and potential loss of nonnegativity in FourNet {\siscb{for the general case of $d$-dimensions ($d\ge 1$)}}, which are attributed to truncation, training, and sampling errors.
 These bounds highlight FourNet's advantages over existing Fourier-based and NN-based density estimation methods, offering valuable insights into its reliability and robustness in practical applications.

 \item We showcase FourNet's accuracy and versatility across a broad spectrum of financial models, with a particular focus on option pricing.
 Our analysis encompasses the class of exponential L\'{e}vy processes, such as the CGMY model \cite{carr2002fine}, Merton jump-diffusion model \cite{merton1976option}, and Kou asymmetric double exponential model \cite{kou2002jump}, along with their multi-dimensional extensions.
 We also explore the Heston model \cite{heston93} and its recent adaptations that incorporate the self-exciting Queue-Hawkes jump process \cite{daw2022ephemerally, arias2022}.
 Notably, FourNet demonstrates exceptional robustness in handling ultra-short maturities and asymmetric heavy-tailed distributions, scenarios that pose significant challenges for traditional Fourier-based methods.